DustinBrett/daedalOS/README.md

 ### MVP Bugs

-- Window: Cascading is not working properly in all cases
 - Window: Bottom corners showing white slightly
 - Window: Post-minimize forces re-render
   - Have `minimize` change visibility, not be filtered